Related Topics

 Bonus money-saving tip: The sales cycle for most stores repeats every six weeks.
 Make a point of tracking prices on the products you buy frequently.
 After a while, you'll be able to identify rock-bottom sale prices—and that's the prime time to stock up.
 Most grocery stores start running their sales promotions in the middle of the week.

-8. Grocery shop online
+10. Grocery shop online

-Walmart and other retailers allow you to shop online for groceries and then pick them up or have them delivered.
 Doing your food shopping from the comfort of home has money-saving advantages.
-First, it helps cut down on impulse buys by keeping you away from tempting aisles and displays.
-What's more, before you place a grocery order online, you can check to see exactly what's in your fridge.
-This stops you from spending money on items you don't need right now.
+First, it helps cut down on impulse buys since you won’t be visiting aisles and displays you weren’t planning on.
+What’s more, before you place a grocery order online, you can check to see exactly what’s in your fridge.
+This can help you stick just to the items you need right now.

 "I'm very happy and grateful for the help in receiving food stamps," Cora said.